Leron Black: The Basketball Tournament

 Black joined House of 'Paign, a team composed primarily of Illinois alumni in The Basketball Tournament 2020.
 He scored two points in a 76–53 win over War Tampa in the first round.

 International play

 In May 2014, Black was among the 24 players who earned an invitation to the training camp for USA Basketball FIBA Americas Under-18 Championship at the United States Olympic Training Center in Colorado Springs, Colorado.

+Coaching career

+Black joined the Dayton Flyers as a graduate assistant in 2021.
+He was elevated to the position of video coordinator in 2023.

+On October 30, 2023, Black was hired as an assistant coach and director of video by the Rip City Remix of the NBA G League.
+Black was promoted to an assistant coach the following season for the Rip City Remix.

+On June 11, 2025, the Portland Trail Blazers hired Black to serve as a player development coach.